sparrowsl/pynput/README.md

 ## Motivation
-I wanted a simple way to accept user input from terminal, especially one closer to python or a library without too much dependencies.
+I wanted a simple way to accept user input from terminal, especially one closer to python or a library without much dependencies.
 `and also learn how to build a library I could use when needed.`